 Nose and Eyes

 Before deciding whether to spend money on an inspection or a history check, take a good look at the vehicle.
-Any musty odor should be an immediate red flag, but so too should an interior reeking of air freshener.
+Any musty odor should be an immediate red flag, but so should an interior reeking of air freshener.
 Ask yourself what that’s hiding!

 Likewise, if the carpets seem new or the seats have been out, you’d be wise to suspect flood damage.
-(You can tell if the seats have been removed because the screw heads holding them in place will likely be marked.)
+(You can tell if the seats have been removed because the screw heads in place will likely be marked.)

-Be a Smart Car Shopper
+Be a Savvy Car Shopper

 The number one tip for saving the most money when shopping for a new or used car is to always, “DO YOUR HOMEWORK FIRST!”
 For more hints and tips on navigating the new and used car buying process, spend a little time upfront before beginning your car shopping journey by browsing through my 100% free online car buying guide – AutoCheatSheet.com.

-As always, I recommend using an online referral service such as Ryde Shopper or Motor Trend before visiting a car dealership.
+I recommend using an online referral service such as Ryde Shopper or Motor Trend before visiting a car dealership.
 Their free online price quotes will automatically include any discounts or cash-back incentives currently available in the marketplace.